[Neodymium Dynamic] Constant Market Return with regular yield increments

 Steady income

-You are familiar with former US Fed economist ERN (or Karsten),[1] specifically his Options Series.
+You are familiar with former US Fed economist ERN (or Karsten),[1] specifically his Options Series?
 The options component of his portfolio involves selling very specific contracts.
-Let’s broadly define the “ERN Strategy” as put writing on the SPX equities index, very short timeframe, far below the market.
+We will define the “ERN Strategy” as put writing on the SPX equities index, very short timeframe, far below the market.

-Please spend a few days (weeks?) digesting ERN’s incredible option-writing series of posts.
+Please spend a few days digesting ERN’s incredible Option-writing Series.
 Make sure to read all of part 11 from March 2024.

 His summary of the strategy: